 History of Ayutthaya

-The city had grown rich thanks to it being the worlds trading capitol.
+The city had grown rich thanks to it being the worlds trading capital.
 Traders from all over the world such as India, China and European countries like Portugal and France came to Ayutthaya and were impressed by its palaces and grandeur.
 All of this came to an end with the Burmese invasion of 1767 when most of the city was destroyed.

 Today, Ayutthaya is a UNESCO World Heritage Site.
 You will see the Wat Phra Si Sanphet, the largest temple of Ayutthaya which once contained a 16 meters high standing Buddha image covered with gold.
 During the Burmese invasion the gold was taken by the Burmese army.